 This will allow you to delete the previous allocation.

-Once deleted, you will automatically see the allocations pop up appear with the option of 'Line Item Allocations' link against the invoices.
+Once deleted, you will automatically see the allocations pop-up appear with the option of the 'Line Item Allocations' link against the invoices.

-Users can easily reallocate a payment that's been mistakenly allocated elsewhere.
+Users can quickly reallocate a payment that's been mistakenly allocated elsewhere.

-To reallocate a payment, click on Payments>Payments tab.
+To reallocate a payment, click on the Payments>Payments tab.

 Towards the bottom of the screen, search for ' Allocatable' payments.
-Ensure the appropriate range of dates is selected in 'View' field, and if known, select the Client-Matter too so it's easier to whittle results down.
+Ensure the appropriate range of dates is selected in the 'View' field, and if known, select the Client-Matter, too, so it's easier to whittle results down.